drbobbeaty/DKit/README.md

 The simplest MPSC (multiple-producer, single-consumer) queue is a simple linked FIFO (first-in, first-out) queue.
 In contrast to the CircularFIFO in this namespace, the LinkedFIFO allows for an unlimited size, constrained only by the available memory of the device.
-The trade-off is, of couse, that the elements placed in this queue have their storage allocated on the heap.
+The trade-off is, of course, that the elements placed in this queue have their storage allocated on the heap.
 In contrast to the CircularFIFO, whose size is predetermined, and whose locations are contiguous, the LinkedFIFO can have it's elements scattered around the